 - 0: the refactoring will never affect the metric value for the specific scope.
 I.o.w., $\Delta metric \in [0,0]$ - +: the refactoring potentially increases the metric value for the specific scope.
 I.o.w., $\Delta metric \in [0, + \inf]$ - -: the refactoring potentially decreases the metric value for the specific scope.
-I.o.w., $\Delta metric \in [-inf, 0]$ - ?: it is undecidable how the refactoring will impact the metric value for the specific scope.
-I.o.w., $\Delta metric \in [-inf, +inf]$
+I.o.w., $\Delta metric \in [-inf, 0]$ - ?: in the general case, it is undecidable how the refactoring will impact the metric value for the specific scope.
+I.o.w., Δmetric ∈ [-inf, +inf].
+However, it is always possible to express a conditional impact

 The reason that sometimes it is undecidable how the refactoring will impact the metric, is that there is unsufficient information to pin down in which direction the metric will be affected.
 This challenge can be tackled by introducing assumptions on the context in which the refactoring will be applied.
 Such assumptions can be specified under the form of conditional expressions.
-For example, when deriving the impact of the ExtractMethod(Set(Statements) stmts, Set(Method) fromMethods, String newMethod) on the Weighted Methods per Class metric (WMC), the following conditional can formalize assumptions about the specific context: $if(\#fromMethods > 1)then\Delta(WMC) \in [-inf, 0]else\Delta(WMC) \in [0, +inf].$ extent these conditions will be necessary.
-Ideally, we would like to express the impact as generally as possible, that is, for as many contexts as possible.
-The reason for this is that conditional impact derivations conflict in our goal of providing clear qualitative guidelines on the application of specific refactorings to resolve quality deficiencies.
+For example, when deriving the impact of the ExtractMethod(Set(Statements) stmts, Set(Method) fromMethods, String newMethod) on the Weighted Methods per Class metric (WMC), the following conditional can formalize assumptions about the specific context: $if(\#fromMethods > 1)then\Delta(WMC) \in [-inf, 0]else\Delta(WMC) \in [0, +inf].$

 In other words, deriving the impact of a refactoring on a metric depends on (a) the scope in which the metric is to be calculated; and (b) sometimes also on the specific context in which the refactoring is applied.
-Currently, it is unclear to which
+Currently, it is unclear to which extent these conditions will be necessary.
+Ideally, we would like to express the impact as generally as possible, that is, for as many contexts as possible.